-- 1. Where the person is made insolvent (bankruptcies, insolvencies and administration orders). - 2.
-The person dies and there are no funds within the estate to pay the debt.
+1. Where the person is made insolvent (bankruptcies, insolvencies, and administration orders).

+2. The person dies and there are no funds within the estate to pay the debt.

-- 3. The person has left the Authority and we are unable to trace their whereabouts.
-If whereabouts are discovered at a later date recovery of the monies will resume. - 4.
-Where the cost of collection will be greater than the amount of the debt - 5.
-Where other information obtained makes it clear that it is uneconomical or impractical to recover the debt. - 6.
-Hardship cases where the individual circumstances of the debtor may lead to a decision to write off a debt. - 7.
-Remitted by Magistrates Court, or following a committal to imprisonment.
+3. The person has left the Authority and we are unable to trace their whereabouts.
+If whereabouts are discovered later recovery of the monies will resume.

+4. Where the cost of collection will be greater than the amount of the debt

+5. Where other information obtained makes it clear that it is uneconomical or impractical to recover the debt.

+6. Hardship cases where the individual circumstances of the debtor may lead to a decision to write off a debt.

+7. Remitted by Magistrates Court.